tinovyatkin/ntp/README.md

 Lightweight (no dependencies) modern Javascript (Node 8 LTS or lates) implementation of the NTP Client Protocol.
 Based on [node-ntp-client](https://github.com/moonpyk/node-ntp-client) and [NTPServer](https://github.com/Grassboy/NTPServer).

+We use it in production at <https://transfers.do> for webhooks timestamps checking (like Stripe and so on) where VM time is not reliable enough.

 ## Usage

 Add the module to your project with `npm install @destinationstransfers/ntp`.